wp-plugins/live-comment-preview/readme.txt

 Yes, you can add the code &lt;?php live_preview(); ?&gt; in comments.php where you want the preview to be show.

+= Why doesn't the comment preview look like the rest of the comments? =

+Most likely because your theme does not use the standard comment HTML used by the Wordpress default theme.
+Comments should be wrapped in
+<code>&lt;ol class="commentlist"&gt;&lt;/ol&gt;</code>.

 = Can I supply my own HTML for the comment preview? =

 Yes, simply create a file called comment-preview.php in your theme folder and